VCityTeam/py3dtilers/py3dtilers/Common/README.md

 The groups can be created with:
 ```
 # Group together the objects which are in the same polygon
-# Takes : an ObjectsToTile, a path to a Geojson file containing polygons, or a folder containing Geojson files
+# Takes : an FeatureList, a path to a Geojson file containing polygons, or a folder containing Geojson files
 groups = Group.group_objects_by_polygons(objects_to_tile, polygons_path)
 ```
 ```
 # Group together the objects with close centroids
-# Takes : an ObjectsToTile
+# Takes : an FeatureList
 groups = Group.group_objects_with_kdtree(objects_to_tile)
 ```

 ## [kd_tree](kd_tree.py)
 The kd_tree distributes the [:large_blue_circle:](#objecttotile)&nbsp;_ObjectToTile(s)_ contained in an [:red_circle:](#objectstotile)&nbsp;_ObjectsToTile_ into multiple [:red_circle:](#objectstotile)&nbsp;_ObjectsToTile_.
 Each instance of [:red_circle:](#objectstotile)&nbsp;_ObjectsToTile_ can have a maximum of `maxNumObjects`:
 ```
-# Takes : an ObjectsToTile
+# Takes : an FeatureList
-# Returns : a list of ObjectsToTile
+# Returns : a list of FeatureList
-distributed_objects = kd_tree(objects_to_tile, 100) # Max 100 objects per ObjectsToTile
+distributed_objects = kd_tree(objects_to_tile, 100) # Max 100 objects per FeatureList
 ```

 ## [lod_node](lod_node.py)